-Market risk is the risk of changes in market prices, such as foreign-exchange rates and interest rates, affecting the Entity's income or the value of its financial instrument holdings.
+Market risk is the risk that changes in market prices, such as foreign-exchange rates and interest rates, will affect the Entity's income, or the value of its financial instruments holdings.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return on the risk.